kermanlug/blog/README.md

 ## klug.ir/*BLOG*
-\- This repository contains the source code for [klug.ir/blog](http://klug.ir/blog) web site.
+\- This repository contains the source code for [klug.ir/blog](http://klug.ir/blog).

 \- Feel free to fix typos or make clarifications with a pull request (PR).